THE CHARITIES OF LITTLE WALDINGFIELD

 The following is a brief résumé of the purpose and history of the John Wincoll and others charity.
 The Charity name and number is John Wincoll - 209981.
 It is made up of four charities:

-The scheme is administered by three trustees, one of which must be the current incumbent.
+The scheme is administered by three trustees.
 It was first set up on 5th February 1869 but has been modified several times and the latest scheme is dated 16th July 1968.

 The trustees are:

-The Clerk to the Charity is Sue Mitchell
+The Clerk to the Charity is Mary Thorogood

 The Constitution states that the income of the Trust should be applied in relieving “conditions of need, hardship or distress” to residents of the Parish.